jrang188/alpine/content/posts/cloud_native_haiti.md

 :nuxt-img{alt="HHA Haiti Hospital Platform Monolithic Architecture" src="/posts/hha_haiti_arch.png"}

 The current HHA Haiti hospital platform is a multi-container application that uses the MERN stack (MongoDB, Express, React, Node.js).
 It is divided into three layers, each running on a Docker container.
 We use docker-compose to orchestrate the different layers, seamlessly managing the services, networks, and volumes needed to run this application.
-The Docker containers run on top of a virtual machine (VM) within SFU’s server or a virtual private server (VPS) managed by HHA.\:br The project’s three layers exist within a single codebase.
+The Docker containers run on top of a virtual machine (VM) within SFU’s server or a virtual private server (VPS) managed by HHA.

+The project’s three layers exist within a single codebase.
 In addition, the project also has a common directory containing all the code that can be shared with the frontend and backend, such as report templates, custom question types, and many more.
-Each layer also hosts multiple features such as Reports, Employee of the Month (EoTM), Departments, Users, Equipment, Messages, etc. Therefore, it is evident that this project uses the monolithic architecture, where an application is developed as a single unit, is self-contained, and each component is tightly coupled with each other.\:br
+Each layer also hosts multiple features such as Reports, Employee of the Month (EoTM), Departments, Users, Equipment, Messages, etc. Therefore, it is evident that this project uses the monolithic architecture, where an application is developed as a single unit, is self-contained, and each component is tightly coupled with each other.

 The decision to create a monolithic MERN stack application makes it easy for developers to prototype it quickly when it was first developed.
 For a small team that regularly changes and since the project has a small user base, it’s easier to maintain the application.
 The MERN stack empowers developers only to use a single common language, JavaScript.
 To be exact, we use TypeScript for the frontend and backend layers.
 However, TypeScript is a superset of JavaScript and will be compiled into JavaScript.
 Therefore, it is possible to share codebases between the frontend and backend(_Pro MERN Stack_ n.d.).
 In our case, we shared the report templates and the question types.
 Since MongoDB stores JSON, data flows naturally from the client to the database, making it easier to debug and build (“MERN Stack Explained” n.d.).

 ### Current Problems